-PDQ, a private company, burst onto the fast casual food scene in 2011 and has since grown to 58 locations with 7 more coming soon.
-PDQ is recognized as one of the best new names in the fast casual industry and their stores have premier retail locations with high traffic counts, making it a high demand net lease investment.
+PDQ, a private company, burst onto the fast casual food scene in 2011 and has since grown to 56 locations across 10 states.
+PDQ's stores have premier retail locations with high traffic counts.

-Since opening their first location in Tampa, PDQ has expanded across Florida and into Georgia, Alabama, South Carolina, North Carolina, Texas and Nevada.
-PDQ plans to expand into other cities in Florida, Nevada, Utah and Arizona.
+Since opening their first location in Tampa, PDQ has expanded across Florida and into Arizona, Georgia, Illinois, North Carolina, New Jersey, Nevada, South Carolina, Texas, and Utah.
+PDQ plans to expand into other cities in Florida and New York.
 Approximately 80% of PDQ stores are corporate owned while the rest are franchisees.

 A typical PDQ store cost $1 million to open according to the president of PDQ, and they plan to trim $100,000-$150,000 off the $1 million cost for future locations.
 With about 75 employees per store, PDQ promises a level of hospitality designed to out-service quick service.